vegaprotocol/specs/protocol/0028-GOVE-governance.md

 All proposals to modify an existing asset have their validation configured by the network parameters `governance.proposal.asset.<CATEGORY>`.
 Enactment of an asset modification proposal is:

-- For data that must be synchronised with the asset blockchain (e.g. Ehtereum): _only_ the emission of a signed bundle that can be submitted to the bridge contract; the changed values [asset framework spec](./0040-ASSF-asset_framework.md) only become reflected on the Vega chain once the usual number of confirmations of the effect of this change is emmitted by the bridge chain.
+- For data that must be synchronised with the asset blockchain (e.g. Ethereum): _only_ the emission of a signed bundle that can be submitted to the bridge contract; the changed values [asset framework spec](./0040-ASSF-asset_framework.md) only become reflected on the Vega chain once the usual number of confirmations of the effect of this change is emitted by the bridge chain.
 - For any data that is stored only on the Vega chain: the data is updated once the proposal is enacted.

 ## 5. Transfers initiated by Governance (post Oregon trail)